suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * 1.2-alpha = \[1,2,-3\].
 * 1.2.3-alpha.4 = \[1,2,3,-3,4\].

-Versions SHOULD be composed of:
+Versions are composed of:

 1. A release version encoded as a sequence of 1 to 3 positive integers
 2. An optional pre-release indicator encoded as a negative integer, followed by zero or more positive integers

 While {{semver}} allows a build number, it mandates that the build number is ignored.
-Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers SHOULD NOT be included.
+Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers MUST NOT be included.

 In {{semver}},